 However, companies in Saudi Arabia are not allowed to agree to international arbitration unless they have received the Council of Ministers’ approval.

-If you are interested in doing business in Saudi Arabia, New Horizons Global Partners can help you identify and address these challenges.
+If you are interested in doing business in Saudi Arabia, Horizons can help you identify and address these challenges.

 We have helped businesses successfully expand to Saudi Arabia and other markets.
 Contact us today to learn more about our services.